-In this lesson, learn how to color beautiful manga-style eyes digitally!
+In this lesson, learn how to draw manga eyes digitally!

-You can download the line drawing to follow along with the tutorial as practice!
+You can download this manga drawing to follow along with the tutorial as practice!
 (The image is a PNG with a transparent background.)

 - On PC: Right-click the image, select “Save image as… ”, then rename the image and save it to your device.